AtalAkbari/E-Commerce-Database/README.md

 GUI application
 ---------------
 See workspace folder
-NOTE: workspace only contain one example of insertion, modification, and deletion in order to show functionality, complete GUI can be provided upon request.
+NOTE: workspace only contains one example of insertion, modification, and deletion in order to show functionality, complete GUI can be provided upon request.